English, French, German, Spanish

 Egyptian tombs in ancient Egypt suffered a lot from grave robbery.
 New Kingdom pharaohs tried to conceal their graves from the grave robbers, deciding to avoid constructing the pyramids and to cut their graves deep within the mountain instead.

 The Valley of the Kings up until August 2020 contains 65 tombs.
 The first pharaoh who cut his tomb in the site was Tuthmosis I (1506-1493 BC) of the 18th Dynasty, while Ramses XI (1107-1078 BC) of the 20th Dynasty was the last pharaoh to be buried in the Valley of the Kings.

 You are permitted to visit 3 out of 10 tombs that are opened to the public.
 Your guide will recommend visiting the best 3 of the opened tombs.
 You’ll be impressed by the nature of the colors, inscriptions, and reliefs of every tomb you visit.
 Some of the reliefs depict the underworld and the fate of the pharaoh.

 Then proceed to the unique Temple of the Female Pharaoh Hatshepsut.

 Hatshepsut was one of the few females in ancient history who ruled Egypt.
 She ruled for about 20 years, following her brother and husband Tuthmosis II.
-Her name is immortal because of her temple that we are visiting at Deir El-Bahari in Luxor today.
+Her name is immortal because of her temple that we are visiting at Deir El Bahary in Luxor today.

-Next, you will stop at the Colossi of Memnon for a photo opportunity.
+Next, we stop at the Colossi of Memnon for a photo opportunity.